TheRealVSSVSSN/SunnyRP/fivem-coding-docs.md

 3. Select the “CFX Default FiveM” recipe and enter your license key.
 4. Deploy the recipe and click **Save & Run Server**.

+#### txAdmin Features
+- Web dashboard for live console, resource control, and player list.
+- Schedule restarts and backups.
+- Built‑in diagnostics for resource crashes and performance.

 ### Minimal `server.cfg`
 ```cfg
 # Identity